CloudTestDrive/EventLabs/AppDev/functions/readme.md

 # Getting Started

+As multiple participants will be using the same Fn server, you first have to create a "personal" directory, then cd into it.
+So if you are for example "user01", type the following:

+>`mkdir user01`
+> `cd user01`

 Let's start by creating a new function.
 In a terminal type the following and note the runtime value is **java8**, not just java.  "java" defaults to Java 9 but this lab uses Java 8.